shamos13/shamos13/README.md

 🎓 I'm a fourth-year Bachelor of Science in Software Engineering student at the University of Eastern Africa, Baraton.
 💼 I'm experienced in building scalable backend systems, with expertise in Java, Python, SQL,PostgreSQL and Git.
 🔐 I also have some knowledge of cybersecurity, constantly improving my skills in this area.
-💡 I'm currently working on a Car Rental System built with Spring Boot and Reacr, aiming to design a clean, production-ready architecture.
+💡 I'm currently working on a Car Rental System built with Spring Boot and React, aiming to design a clean, production-ready architecture.
 🤖 I'm interested in AI and machine learning, continuously exploring new technologies to enhance my skills.
 📫 Let's collaborate and build something amazing!
 <!--